uqzhiyao/uqzhiyao.github.io/_pages/about.md

 News
 ---
+***30 Sep 2024** Our workshop proposal has been granted.
+I will be organizing an international workshop on "Pathways to Resource Recovery from Wastewater in the Net-Zero Era", together with Prof. Liu Ye from UQ and Prof. Korad Koch TUM, Germany!
+Already getting excited!
+*
 * ***19 Sep 2024**.
 Launching my academic personal page, as a birthday gift to myself.
 Happy 30th Birthday!
 Looking forward to populating the page and documenting my academic journey.
 Better late than never!*